clamchowder/PmcReader/README.md

 ### Intel, Non-Core Events
 The program can read basic counters on Haswell client/HEDT and Skylake client uncores for L3 hitrate and system agent arbitration queue events.

 There's pretty extensive support for Sandy Bridge HEDT L3 performance counters.
+Sandy Bridge's Power Control Unit (PCU) can be monitored as well.

 ## Use of Undocumented Events
 In some places, I use events and unit mask combinations not explcitly documented by AMD or Intel.
 In some cases, I use a combination of unit mask bits that isn't directly in Intel's docs (since they provide umask values, and don't document what's selected by individual bits).
 Or, I set combinations of edge/count mask fields that aren't directly documented.
 I expect those cases to work fine.